A blog intended to help focus my sporadic wargaming & miniature painting endeavours...

 Lustria-themed 'Ronin' markers

 I'm a bit divided over whether I should drop the 'Ronin Lustria' idea & focus on my original Lustrian Warhammer Quest project - especially because I am a big fan of classic Samurai & chanbara films, so maybe I should use actual Ronin figures & play the game as intended (I would choose the late Edo period & create a little Yakuza gang & an honourable katana school to oppose them).
 One of the reasons that I am considering 'Ronin Lustria' idea is to give me a reason to scratchbuild jungle & Lizardman building pieces.
 But perhaps I could simply expand upon the standard subterranean Warhammer Quest tiles, & have some open areas for that.
 Shown here is one of my test dungeon tiles for Lustrian 'Quest.
 I'll probably add human-height sections of block walls to better capture the claustrophobia atmosphere, & allow all sorts of Lizardmen totem & skull decoration!
+Any suggestions or recommendations welcome!

 Subscribe to:

-Posts (Atom)
+Comments (Atom)